Sjlver/sosp2015-notes/history_day/01eras_of_os.md

   knowledge.
 - Networks have become a space of social power, actions and identities
 - Security and privacy in the Internet of things
-- Size, complexity and size of systems.
+- Size, complexity and size of systems